-- Sales of local land-won crushed rock have increased slightly after a period of remaining generally flat - Both River Terrace and Poole Formation sales have fallen slightly - Table 2 shows a 10 year average of 1.37 mt per annum (mtpa) for land won sand and gravel (Poole Formation and River Terrace combined) and 0.21 mtpa for local land-won crushed rock - In addition to the 10 year average, paragraph o64 of Planning Policy Guidance advises Mineral Planning Authorities to 'look at average sales over the last three years in particular to identify the general trend of demand as part of the consideration of whether it might be appropriate to increase supply.'
-For the three years up to and including 2021, average sales of sand and gravel (Poole Formation and River Terrace combined) were 1.23 mtpa, less than the 10 year average and slightly higher than the 2020 three year average figure - The 3 year sales average for crushed rock is 0.21 mtpa, again the same as the 10 year sales average
+- Sales of local land-won crushed rock have declined, influenced by the exhaustion of reserves of a specific quarry - Poole Formation sales have fallen for the second year, due to declining reserves at existing quarries but River Terrace sales have increased, possibly to compensate where appropriate. - Table 2 shows a 10 year average of 1.36 mt per annum (mtpa) for land won sand and gravel (Poole Formation and River Terrace combined) and 0.21 mtpa for local land-won crushed rock - In addition to the 10 year average, paragraph o64 of Planning Policy Guidance advises Mineral Planning Authorities to 'look at average sales over the last three years in particular to identify the general trend of demand as part of the consideration of whether it might be appropriate to increase supply.'
+For the three years up to and including 2022, average sales of sand and gravel (Poole Formation and River Terrace combined) were 1.23 mtpa, less than the 10 year average and slightly higher than the 2021 three year average figure - The 3 year average for crushed rock is 0.18 mtpa, less than the 10 year average